nest/nest-simulator/doc/index.rst

 Related projects
 ################

-- `NESTML <https://github.com/nest/nestml>`_ - a domain specific language to describe neuron models in NEST
+You may be interested in the associated tooling of NEST Simulator:

-- `NEST Desktop <https://github.com/babsey/nest-desktop>`_ - an interactive desktop application for NEST simulator
+- `NESTML <https://nestml.readthedocs.io/en/latest/>`_ - a domain specific language to describe neuron models in NEST

-The  `NeuralEnsemble <http://neuralensemble.org/>`_ is a community-based initiative to promote and co-ordinate open-source software development in neuroscience.
+- `NEST Desktop <https://nest-desktop.readthedocs.io/en/latest/>`_ - a web-based GUI application for NEST Simulator

 As well as:

 - `PyNN <http://neuralensemble.org/PyNN/>`_ - a simulator-independent language for building neuronal network models